luisobregon21/holbertonschool-machine_learning/supervised_learning/0x04-error_analysis/README.md

 - Organize the numbers as followed:
   - Expected down the side: Each row of the matrix corresponds to a predicted class.
   - Predicted across the top: Each column of the matrix corresponds to an actual class.

+#### WHAT TO DO IN THE SITUATION

+- High Bias, High Variance -> Train more, Try a different architecture, Build a deeper network
+- High Bias, Low Variance -> Train more, Try a different architecture, Build a deeper network
+- Low Bias, High Variance -> Try a different architecture, Get more data, Use regularization
+- Low Bias, Low Variance -> Nothing